christoffer-nylen/dextool/plugin/mutate/README_config.md

 ```
 The order the mutants are tested when running mutation testing on a diff.
 Normally the year+week is used as a seed in order to keep the mutants that are
-tested stabel over multiple updates of a pull request.
+tested stable over multiple updates of a pull request.
 This option can be used
 to force a specific seed to be used.

 ```sh